DarthChurros/MKS21X-FinalProject/README.md

 jan 12, 2018:
-tejas fixes several fatal bugs in vigenere. tested the demo file, and it works so far. plan to add more customizability later in the day.
+tejas fixes several fatal bugs in vigenere. tested the demo file, and it works so far. plan to add more customizability later in the day. alma wrote railFencEcipher. was hard

+jan 13, 2018:
+alma adds the remaining ciphers in the set to the demo. adds method processText() (static) to Cipher.java so to process sentences with spaces and punctuation. adds BookCipher